goeiebook/creativelab/narrative.md

 ```

-That functionality was actually already present in the application, as `all.deleteAll()`.
+That specific functionality was already present in the application, as `all.deleteAll()`.
 But when code can be stored in a function it's a step toward proceedural generation.

 The problem was that the page must be reloaded in order to view changes.
-That means the javascript context was lost, which then necessitated re-entering function definitions.
+That means the javascript context would be lost, and the functions would need to be re-entered every time.
 It was the same copy-paste problem, but in a slightly different domain.
 Looking for a solution turned up: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]